jjwithanr/obsidian_bible_study/docs/New Testament/Colossians/Colossians3.md

 Since we are raised from the death of sin, and are made to live anew, the great object of our contemplation should be the heavenly world.
 #barnes

+Setting the heart on things above (v.1) is descriptive of one's aim for the practical pursuit of the Christian life.
+Setting the mind (v.2) on things above refers more to one's inner disposition.
+There is, of course, an intimate connection between the two.
+To set the mind on (lit., "think on"; GK 5858) things above has the connotation of giving heavenly things a large place in one's thought life—seeing to it that the governing tendency of thought and will is toward God.
+#curtisvaughun

 #### v.3
 >For you died, and your life is now hidden with Christ in God.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/IQaRbBMX-1s?start=590" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+At the present time our connection with God and Christ is a matter of inner experience; one day it will come into full and open manifestation.
+#curtisvaughun

 #### v.5
->Put to death therefore whatever belongs to your earhtly nature: sexual immorality, impurity, lust, evil desires and greed, which is idolatry.
+>Put to death therefore whatever belongs to your earthly nature: sexual immorality, impurity, lust, evil desires and greed, which is idolatry.

+Now we are charged to "put to death" (GK 3739; lit,. "to make dead") the old life in everyday practice.
+This verb suggests that we must not simply suppress or control evil acts and attitudes; rather, we are to wipe them out and completely exterminate the old way of life.
+The verb also suggests that we must do so in a vigorous, possibly painful act of personal determination (cf. the principle taught in Mt 18:8-9).

 #### v.6
 >Because of these, the wrath of God is coming.

-Support for interim judgement?
-#jj

 #### v.8
 >But now you must rid yourselves of all such things as these: anger, rage, malice, slander, and filthy language from your lips.